 Warranty 2 Years

-For two years, Celestron will cover repairs or replacement of this product in cases of defective components or damage from normal wear and tear.
+For two years, Celestron will cover repairs or replacement of this product in cases of defective components.
+This warranty shall be void and of no force of effect in the event a covered product has been modified in design or function, or subjected to abuse, misuse, mishandling or unauthorized repair.
+Further, product malfunction or deterioration due to normal wear is not covered by this warranty.
 For more details, visit our Warranty page.